 “Street furniture” is a collective term for things like benches, kiosks, telephone poles, mailboxes, bus shelters, street lights, and other fixed objects.
 New York has been masterfully using such equipment for advertising for as long as it’s been on the map.

 This strategy targets pedestrians, which is great for a city like New York.
 It also has the added benefit of being extremely versatile and easy to achieve.
-With the use of QR codes, ads no longer have the text/size limits that they once had, making this method the perfect combination of outdoor and digital marketing.
+With the use of labels or QR codes, ads no longer have the text/size limits that they once had, making this method the perfect combination of outdoor and digital marketing.

 Public Transportation in Chicago